Colonial and Settlement History

 1770 to 1900

-Alan Cunningham, a botanist and explorer, and Phillip Parker King were the first Europeans to record landing in Cleveland Bay.
-Cunningham collected botanical specimens to take back to England.
+In 1819, botanist, Alan Cunningham and Captain Phillip Parker King were the first Europeans to record a landing in Cleveland Bay.
+They collected botanical specimens to take back to England.

-James Morrill was one of 14 crew members shipwrecked on the Great Barrier Reef on board the barque, the Peruvian.
-Cast ashore at Cleveland Bay 42 days after the wreck, he was the first European to inhabit the area, living with the Bindal people (a local Aboriginal tribe) for 17 years.
+In 1846, James Morrill was one of 14 crew members on board the barque, the Peruvian which was shipwrecked on the Great Barrier Reef.
+Cast ashore near Cape Bowling Green 42 days after the wreck, he was the first European to inhabit the area for an extended period of time.

-Port Denison (now known as Bowen) was established, becoming the first European settlement in North Queensland.
+In early 1861 Port Denison (now known as Bowen) was established and became the first European

 John Melton Black, 1830 to 1919